After meeting Kim, Pompeo hails 'progress' in nuclear talks

 Breaking News Emails

-SEOUL, South Korea — Secretary of State Mike Pompeo held two hours of talks with North Korean leader Kim Jong Un in Pyongyang on Sunday and said the two sides continued to make progress toward denuclearization.
+SEOUL, South Korea — Secretary of State Mike Pompeo and North Korean leader Kim Jong Un agreed to arrange a second summit "as soon as possible," and discussed potential U.S. inspections of North Korean nuclear sites, South Korea's presidential office said on Sunday.

+South Korea's President Moon Jae-in held talks with Pompeo in Seoul after the top U.S. diplomat met with Kim for more than three hours during a short trip to Pyongyang that was aimed at breaking a gridlock in their nuclear talks.

-Shortly after arriving in South Korea following the visit, Pompeo posted a photo of himself walking along with Kim on Twitter, saying: "Had a good trip to #Pyongyang to meet with Chairman Kim.
-We continue to make progress on agreements made at Singapore Summit.
-Thanks for hosting me and my team @StateDept."
+Shortly after arriving in South Korea following the visit, Pompeo posted a photo of himself walking along with Kim on Twitter, saying he "Had a good trip" and that the two countries "continue to make progress."

+Pompeo told Moon that he and Kim discussed denuclearization steps to be taken by the North and the issue of U.S. government inspection of those actions, which Washington has been calling for, as well as the measures the United States would conduct in return, according to Moon's press secretary Yoon Young-chan.

+Pompeo and Kim also agreed to form a working group "at an early date" to discuss the denuclearization process and the second summit, which Kim proposed to President Donald Trump in a letter last month, Yoon said.

+"As President Trump said, there are many steps along the way and we took one of them today," Pompeo told Moon.
+"It was another step forward.
+So this is, I think, a good outcome for all of us."

+Moon expressed hopes that Pompeo's trip and the proposed second meeting between Kim and Trump would make "irreversible, decisive progress in terms of denuclearization as well as the peace process."

-Kim and Pompeo met for about two hours, including lunch at the Paekhwawon, or 100 Flowers Garden, a prestigious state guesthouse, according to a pool report.
+Kim and Pompeo met for about two hours, and then had lunch together at the Paekhwawon, or 100 Flowers Garden, a prestigious state guesthouse, for another hour and a half, according to a pool report.

-The brief trip, his fourth since March, was initially planned in late August but called off at the last minute by President Donald Trump who blamed lack of progress.

 "It's a very nice day that promises a good future for both countries," Kim said, speaking through an interpreter, as he sat down at the lunch table with Pompeo.